Gward2489/guitarPricer/ReadMe.md

 </kbd>

 ### Advanced Search Results
 ##### Customized angular and vailla javascript are used to parse the data object returned by the ebay API call.
 The results are passed into multiple functions to obtain averages and standard deviation for different sub-categories of the guitar.
-The number of results for each sub-category is displayed along with high and low prices. using ng-if, angular will tell the user if there is only one result for any given sub-category, and exclude the high and low prices if so.
+The number of results for each sub-category is displayed along with high and low prices.
+Using ng-if, angular will tell the user if there is only one result for any given sub-category, and exclude the high and low prices if so.
 If there are no results for the sub-category, ng-if is used to tell the user there are no results matching their search.
 <kbd>
     <img    src="https://raw.githubusercontent.com/Gward2489/guitarPricer/master/grabs/gp9.png"    width="800">
 </kbd>